Dry Zen Garden

 Inspiration:

 Generally, when one thinks of minimalism, they think of "clean lines", and simple, repetitive patterns.
 "Easy to read," one might say.
-Employing the concepts of minimalism, which is essentially a response to a complex and often chaotic world, can be done without stripping the canvas of all life and vibrancy.
+Employing the concepts of minimalism, which is often a response to a complex and chaotic world, can be done without stripping the canvas of all life and vibrancy.
 Minimalism just allows us to meditate on the most appealing and impactful elements of a space.

 Implementation:

-In this garden, created out of a leftover square patch of post-construction, compacted soil, we harnessed the principles of minimalism with long repeating horizontal fence lines and ubiquitous buff-colored aggregate.
+In this garden, created out of a square patch of post-construction compacted soil, we harnessed the principles of minimalism with long repeating horizontal fence lines and ubiquitous buff-colored aggregate.
 The client was drawn towards the flora of deserts and sun-soaked landscapes of the Southwest, and there's nothing better to punctuate "clean lines", then natural plant architecture.
-Yuccas, Agaves, and a specimen Waggy Palm drop like big bombs of color, adding life-force in an unfolding drama of minimalist design that reads easily, and warms the spirit.
+Yuccas, Agaves, and a specimen Waggy Palm drop like big bombs of color, adding life-force in an unfolding drama of minimalist design that simultaneously reads easily, and warms the spirit.

 Click image to enlarge